Recent studies have proven that direct mail is 30 times more likely to elicit a response from consumers than email.

 All of these factors together prove that a letter in hand is worth 30 in the inbox.

 See for yourself what direct mail can do for your business!
-Visit newsletterpro.com/book and sign up for a complimentary book package, or give us a call at 208-297-5700 to schedule a free consultation.
+Visit newsletterpro.com/book-opt-in and sign up for a complimentary book package, or give us a call at 208-297-5700 to schedule a free consultation.